nf-core/taxprofiler/docs/usage.md

 ### Multiple runs of the same sample

 The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will concatenate different runs FASTQ files of the same sample before performing profiling, when `--perform_runmerging` is supplied.
-Below is an example for the same sample sequenced across 3 lanes:
+If `--perform_runmerging` is activated, runs must have the same endedness(single-end or paired-end).
+Runs with different endedness must be named uniquely at the sample level and will not be merged Below is an example for the same sample sequenced across 3 lanes:

 ```csv title="samplesheet.csv"
 sample,run_accession,instrument_platform,fastq_1,fastq_2,fasta